Rod Stewart In Hot Water Over Mock ISIS Video: A Look At His Controversial Life

 — Music History (@TimeinMusic) February 20, 2016

-In his 2012 memoir, Rod: The Biography, Stewart revealed that, back in the day, he and his Faces bandmate Ronnie Wood bought anti-old capsules and replaced the contents with cocaine before taking the anally.
+In his 2012 memoir, Rod: The Biography, Stewart revealed that, back in the day, he and his Faces bandmate Ronnie Wood bought anti-old capsules and replaced the contents with cocaine before taking them anally.
 Stewart also revealed that he once turned down an offer by famed groupie Cynthia Plaster to have a cast made of his penis because he didn’t feel he was as well-endowed as other members of Plaster Caster’s club.

 Rod Stewart/Ron Wood pic.twitter.com/6nz2z6Za8e